-2. Get your docs in a row.
-Collect pay stubs, bank account statements, W-2s, tax returns for the past 2 years, statements from current loans and credit lines, and names and addresses of your landlords for the past 2 years.
-Have them ready to show to the lender.
-This may seem like a lot, but in this age of tight credit, don't be surprised if your lender needs a lot in the way of documentation.
+9. Get your docs in a row.
+Collect pay stubs, bank account statements, W-2s, tax returns for the past two years, statements from current loans and credit lines, and names and addresses of your landlords for the past two years.
+Have all of that paperwork ready for the lender.
+It may seem like a lot, but in this age of tight credit, don't be surprised if your lender wants a lot of documentation.

 10. Find lenders and get preapproved.
 Getting preapproved for a mortgage helps you bargain from a position of strength when you are house hunting.
 The institution where you bank and a local credit union are good places to start your search.
 Use Bankrate's mortgage rates tool to find lenders offering the best rates in your area.
 Applying to multiple lenders in the same month helps increase your chances of getting a loan approved at the best rate possible without dinging your credit score too much.